-It is an honor to serve as the president of the Rotary Club of Moraga for the Rotary year 2012-2013.
+It is an honor to serve as the president (for the second time!) of the Rotary Club of Moraga for the Rotary year 2013-2014.
 We look forward to the future and how we can better serve Moraga, our extended local community and, on a larger scale, reach out to the world community.

-The 2012-2013 Rotary International President Sakuji Tanaka has chosen as his theme: “Peace Through Service”, which fundamentally describes the role of Rotary in helping bring peace to the world.
+The 2013-2014 Rotary International President Ron Burton has chosen as his theme: “Engage Rotary, Change Lives”, which fundamentally describes our role in Rotary in order to change lives for the better.
 Taking on large problems, such as eradicating Polio in the world illustrates the way that Rotary can help with an issue of this magnitude.

 Both our community and our planet face many challenges.
-This year, Moraga Rotary will continue to support the youth of Moraga with educational reading material for every 3rd grader, scholarships at Campolindo High School, Diablo Valley College and St. Mary’s College, scholarships to our leadership programs at Camp Royal and Camp Venture, and our annual Field Day Track Meet.
-We will also provide financial support for the Moraga Educational Foundation and Moraga’s Odyssey of the Mind teams.
-We are proud to sponsor the St. Mary’s Rotaract and Campolindo Interact clubs who are made up of enthusiastic youth eager to help those in need, and volunteer to better their community.
+This year, Moraga Rotary will continue to support the youth of Moraga with educational reading material for every 3rd grader; scholarships at Campolindo High School, Diablo Valley College and St. Mary’s College; scholarships to our leadership programs at Camp Royal and Camp Venture; and our annual Field Day Track Meet.
+We will also provide financial support for the Moraga Education Foundation and Moraga’s Odyssey of the Mind teams.
+We are proud to sponsor the St. Mary’s Rotaract and Campolindo Interact clubs who are made up of enthusiastic youth eager to help those in need and volunteer to better their community.

-My focus this year is to continue support youth programs making sure that our support is relevant and touches many students within our community.
-At the same time, I want to find a relevant International Project that our club can reach out and support.
-I am exploring the area of microfinance to identify such a project.
+My focus this year is to continue support for youth programs making sure that our involvement is relevant and benefits many students within our community.
+At the same time, I want to find a relevant International Project that our club can reach out and take part in.

 Moraga Rotary is made up of men and women of different ages, vocations, professions and talents, all of whom work really hard to make a difference in their community and the world.